How to Avoid Property Tax Reassessment: California Prop 19 California Strategies and Prop 13 Protections

 - You name multiple beneficiaries in a Living Trust, which includes your house.
 Some of the beneficiaries are your children and some are not.
 As a result, the possibility of your children avoiding a reassessment may be lost.

-- You move your industrial property into an LLC so you can protect yourself while renting it out, accidentally triggering a reassessment because you didn’t file the right form on time.
+- You move your industrial property into an LLC so you can protect yourself while renting it out, accidentally triggering a reassessment because you didn’t file the proper form on time.

 - You do not consider creating a Family Property LLC to protect your properties from reassessment when you die.